 LEE MARK SMOLEN,

 Commission No. 2013PR00060

-Jerome Larkin, Administrator of the Attorney Registration and Disciplinary Commission, by his attorneys, Scott Renfroe and Gina M. Abbatemarco, pursuant to Supreme Court Rule 753(b), complains of Respondent Lee Mark Smolen, who was licensed to practice law in Illinois on November 7, 1985, and alleges that Respondent has engaged in the following conduct which tends to defeat the administration of justice or to bring the courts or the legal profession into disrepute, and which subjects Respondent to discipline pursuant to Supreme Court Rule 770:
+Jerome Larkin, Administrator of the Attorney Registration and Disciplinary Commission, by his attorneys, Scott Renfroe and Gina M. Abbatemarco, pursuant to Supreme Court Rule 753(b), complains of Respondent Lee Mark Smolen, who was licensed to practice law in Illinois on November 7, 1985, and alleges that Respondent has engaged in the following conduct which subjects Respondent to discipline pursuant to Supreme Court Rule 770:

 (False Expense Claims)

 1. Between 2007 and 2012, Respondent was a partner at Sidley Austin LLP, based in the firm's Chicago office.
 During that time, he was the head partner in charge of the Chicago office's real estate practice group, and was a global coordinator of the firm's real estate practice group.
 In addition to the responsibilities listed above, after October of 2008, Respondent served as a member of the firm's executive committee.
 Respondent was responsible for, among other things, billing matters affecting real estate transactions involving a major financial institution, one of the firm's largest clients.
 One account relating to that client ("the unallocated account") contained funds that had been paid by the client as fees, but against which additional charges could be made for various matters, including post-closing fees.
 In the absence of such charges, funds in the unallocated account belonged to the law firm.